gauriguglani11/Power-BI-Task/README.md

 # Visualization-Task
-Developing a Visualization Dashboard using Power BI inorder to explain the Inflation rates of 5 countries denoting India, US, UK, Germany, Italy over 10 years
+Developed a Visualization Dashboard using Power BI inorder to explain the Inflation rates of 5 countries denoting India, US, UK, Germany, Italy over 10 years.